Segway Inc.

 Segway Inc. is a Chinese owned, formerly American manufacturer of two-wheeled personal transporters, chiefly through its Segway PT and Segway miniPro product lines.
 Founded by inventor Dean Kamen in 1999, the company's name is a homophone of the word "segue".

-Segway Inc. was headquartered in the U.S. state of New Hampshire and primarily marketed its products to various niche markets, including police departments, military bases, warehouses, corporate campuses, and industrial sites.
+Segway Inc. was headquartered in the town of Bedford, New Hampshire, United States, and primarily marketed its products to various niche markets, including police departments, military bases, warehouses, corporate campuses, and industrial sites.
 It has held some key patents on designs for self-balancing personal transporters, although some of them have since expired.
 Since the Chinese company Ninebot acquired it in 2015, Segway has focused on developing a stronger presence in the consumer market with smaller products such as the Segway miniPro.

 History

-Origins
+Origin

 The first patent by Dean Kamen for a self-balancing transportation device was filed on February 23, 1993, and granted on December 30, 1997, in relation to the iBOT, a self-balancing wheelchair which he developed at DEKA, a company that he had founded in 1982.
 That patent has since expired, although it was followed by various others, and some patents assigned to the company have not yet expired (as of early 2019).

 Development of the iBOT started in 1990 with the first working prototypes available in 1992.
 In late 1994, DEKA signed a deal with Johnson & Johnson to manufacture the unit, with Johnson & Johnson paying for all subsequent R&D with DEKA received a smaller royalty fee than normal in return for their retaining rights to all non-medical applications of the technology.
 The iBOT was revealed to the public on Dateline NBC in a segment by John Hockenberry on June 30, 1999.